-The company's portfolio comprises 89 products, most of which are exported.
+The company's portfolio comprises 89 products, most of which are exported to more than 12 countries around the world.
 Fifteen products are manufactured exclusively by Caspian Tamin.

 In order to improve its global operations, the company is looking for cooperation with foreign drug manufacturers, such as the local formulation of drugs under licence.
 Currently, the company is in the registration process for products in a number of markets including Sri Lanka, Uzbekistan, Kazakhstan, Russia, Ukraine, Egypt, Ethiopia, Philippines, Vietnam and Yemen.
 The company also recently exported 500,000 ampoules of anti-convulsive drug phenytoin to Cuba, becoming the first Iranian drug maker to export products to Cuba.
+The company is currently exploring broadening its exportation strategey, with plans to expand into Africa in the advanced stages of planning.